DragonPlayerX/ScreenshotManager/README.md

 ### How does automatic uploading works?

-The Webhook config file contains an property called "AutoUpload" (default value is false).
+The Webhook config file contains a property called "AutoUpload" (default value is false).
 Already existing Webhook config files does not have this property so it will use the default value but you can just add it to the config if you need to.

 If you set the AutoUpload to true, it will automatically send a new taken picture after 3 seconds to the corresponding webhook.